Electricity Supply Metering And Billing Problems

-This page focuses on what you need to do when you have problems with your electricity bill.
-Be it related to the supply, metering or the billing.
-You may of course not have a clue, but simply know your electricity bill costs have risen, when little has happened under the roof.
+You may of course not have a clue, like many other Aussie householders, but simply know your electricity bill costs have risen, when little has happened under the roof.

-Visit our other electricity information pages, for other areas of concern raised by Aussie householders. and small business operators.
+Visit our other electricity information pages, for areas of concern raised by Aussie householders.

 Who Is Responsible For What?

-Firstly the electricity distributor is responsible for the what is often termed the 'poles and wires'.
-The distributor or their representative is the person in charge of reading your meter.
-These meter readings are then forwarded to your selected electricity retailer.
+The Electricity Distributor : Responsible for the what is often termed the 'poles and wires'.
+The distributor or their representative reads your meter.
+These meter readings are then forwarded to your chosen electricity retailer, whom bills you.

-In NSW your three electricity distributors are Ausgrid, Essential Energy & Endeavour.
+In NSW your three electricity distributors are Ausgrid, Essential Energy and Endeavour.

-Remember your electricity is supplied to your home under two different contracts.
+Two Different Bodies Supplying Your Power : Electricity is supplied to your home under two different contracts.
 One with the distributor and one with the retailer.
-The latter often stating in their Terms & Conditions:
+The latter often stating in their Terms and Conditions:

 "This contract does not cover the physical connection of your premises to the distribution system, including metering equipment and the maintenance of that connection and the supply of energy to your premises.
 This is the role of your distributor under a separate contract called a customer connection contract."